ilbers/isar/doc/user_manual.md

 can be set for the script path within the module recipe together with `SIGNATURE_CERTFILE` to define the public certificate path of the signer.

+In order to choose between different signing solutions, signer recipes should provide the `module-signer` target and package while certificate provider recipes should provide the `secure-boot-secrets` as target and package to meet build dependencies.
+This way, desired signers and certificates can be configured using `PREFERRED_PROVIDER`.

 Please see how `module-signer-example` hook generates a detached signature for the kernel module implemented in `example-module-signedwith` recipe.

+You can enable build-wide kernel module signing by defining `KERNEL_MODULE_SIGNATURES = "1"` globally, in this case, `pkg.signwith` build profile is added by default in addition to `module-signer` and `secure-boot-secrets` target and package dependencies to the kernel module recipes.

 ### Cross Support for Imagers